Do You Tip in Amsterdam?

 Conclusion

 It’s important to remember that tipping here is not the same as in the USA.
-Service staff in the Netherlands receive much better pay than elsewhere.
-Thus, tips can be lower and should only be given for good service.
+Tips should only be given for good service.

 However, while tips are not mandatory, they are still customary to show appreciation for good service.
-Rewarding service with a gratuity will most likely improve your experience.
+Some people think you do not tip in Europe.
+That is not true, you do tip.

 Everybody appreciates recognition for their efforts, just like anywhere.
-Don’t take today’s advice as a free pass not to give anything.
+And it will improve service.